The purpose of the LAS shall be to develop and promote an interest in astronomy among the people of the greater Louisville area.

 REMINDER - Calendar events for members will only show up if you are a logged in active member.
 Of course, you will be sent reminders when those events are coming up.

 LAS is an organization of individuals interested in various facets of Astronomy.
-Membership benefits include the club’s periodical, STARWORD; club rates on Astronomy books when available and use of our non-public dark sky observing site in southern Indiana.
+Membership benefits include access to the LAS discussion forum; used telescope you can buy; club rates on Astronomy books when available and use of our non-public dark sky observing site in southern Indiana.

 Once a month the LAS has a Star Party located in our Club House in E.P.
 “Tom” Sawyer State Park.
 The Star Parties are open to the public and are FREE.
 Members set up at 8PM and there is an in-door program on what is up in the night sky for that evening.
 See the calendar of this site for the date of the monthly star party as they may vary each month.
 They will normally always be on a Saturday.